Cablefish1/dicebag-godot-4/README.md

 # dicebag
 A Godot 4 port of Dicebag by [8bitskull](https://github.com/8bitskull), originally in Lua for Defold.

+It contains various random dice and RNG functions that are useful for anyone making RPG's and especially those that emulate tabletop RPGs.

 Converted to Godot 3.2 by [yagich](https://github.com/yagich)

 Converted again to Godot 4.0 by [cablefish1](https://github.com/cablefish1) who removed some functions and rewrote some.